 Be Honest About Your Feelings While Asking Someone to Talk

-Ask Someone to Talk to You Considering Their Availability
+Ask Someone to Talk to You, Considering Their Availability

 Before you ask people to talk to you, you must consider whether they are available or not.
-If you ask them to give you some time when they are busy, you might get rejected and appears to be selfish.
+If you ask them to give you some time when they are busy, you might get rejected and appear to be selfish.
 So, you should acknowledge and respect the importance of their time.

-It’s better if you ask someone if they are free before you ask them to talk to you about something.
+It’s better to ask someone if they are free before you ask them to talk to you about something.
 In my article How To Ask If Someone Is Available, I have discussed more than twenty polite and appropriate expressions and sentences that you can use to ask about someone’s availability.